patternhelloworld/docker-blue-green-runner/README.md

 ## Requirements

 - Mainly tested on WSL2 & Ubuntu 22.04.3 LTS, Docker (24.0), Docker-Compose (2.18)
+  - If this module operates well on WSL2, then there should be no issues using it on an Ubuntu Linux server considering the instability of WSL2.
 - In case you are using WSL2 on Win, I recommend cloning the project into the WSL area (``\\wsl$\Ubuntu\home``) instead of ``C:\``.

 - No Container in Container
   - >Do not use Docker-Blue-Green-Runner in containers such as CircleCI.
 These builders operate within their own container environments, making it difficult for Docker-Blue-Green-Runner to utilize volumes.
 This issue is highlighted in [CircleCI discussion on 'docker-in-docker-not-mounting-volumes'](https://discuss.circleci.com/t/docker-in-docker-not-mounting-volumes/14037/3)
   - Dockerized Jenkins as well

-- The image or Dockerfile in your app must contain "bash" & "curl"
+- The image or Dockerfile in your app must contain "bash" & "curl" commands, which are shown in ``./samples/spring-sample-h-auth`` folder as an example.
 - Do NOT build or run 'local' & 'real' at the same time (There's no reason to do so, but just in case...
 They have the same name of the image and container)
 - You can achieve your goal by running ```bash run.sh```, but when coming across any permission issue run ```sudo bash run.sh```

-## Recommend to Use the Latest Version
+## Recommend to Use the Latest Release Version
 - When you use any upgraded version of 'docker-blue-green-runner', set ```NGINX_RESTART=true``` on your .env,
 - Otherwise, your server will load the previously built Nginx Image and can cause errors.
 - then, just one time, run